 In itself, a cost-benefit analysis is not a Cognitive Behavioural Therapy (CBT) technique but used by CBT therapists to help clients examine and manage thinking and emotions in a natural process of problem-solving.
-We all reflect on the pros and cons of our options when doing something new, e.g. going to a first date (or back for the second), accepting a job offer, renting or buying, smoking, losing weight, going to a social event, moving to London, finding a CBT therapist.
+We all reflect on the pros and cons of our options when doing something new, e.g. going on a first date (or back for the second), accepting a job offer, renting or buying, smoking, losing weight, going to a social event, moving to London, finding a CBT therapist.
 The cost-benefit analysis helps CBT therapists identify sticking points.

 What underlying process is the CBT therapist addressing with a cost-benefit analysis in CBT?

-The CBT therapist knows that our difficulties are rooted in our earlier experiences, not just early.
-From childhood and in adulthood, we all develop natural and healthy strategies for coping with what life has to throw at us; these are called our “rules for living”.
+The CBT therapist knows that our difficulties are rooted in our earlier experiences, not just early ones.
+From childhood and adulthood, we all develop natural and healthy strategies for coping with what life has to throw at us; these are called our “rules for living”.

 - “I always need to be prepared”, then this cognition may lead to developing an extreme rule for excessive planning.

-- “I won’t cope if I am not prepared” then with this conditional cognition I might develop intolerance of uncertainty, leading to an infinite search for certainty (an internal behaviour of worrying).
+- “I won’t cope if I am not prepared”, then with this conditional cognition, I might develop intolerance of uncertainty, leading to an infinite search for certainty (an internal behaviour of worrying).

-The ‘minor’ events or considerations continued with some getting bigger (because we assumed that others did not know he was offended) but he felt resentful and would withdraw.
+The ‘minor’ events or considerations continued with some getting bigger (because we assumed that others did not know he was offended), but he felt resentful and would withdraw.
 To cope with his relationship becoming distant, he moved to London, but this avoidance and withdrawal led to family, friends, and romantic relationships eventually fizzling out.
-Taking the problem with him and starting work in London prevented him from developing new relationships in a busy new city.
-In this example, balancing the consequences of talking to people about how he feels in the short against the long-term can help with emotional reasoning.
+He took the problem with him and started work in London, isolating himself from developing new relationships in a busy new city.
+In this example, balancing the consequences of talking to people about how he feels in the short term against the long term can help with emotional reasoning.

 A cost-benefit analysis can help a CBT therapist to unblock many types of unhelpful behaviours such as rituals, impulsive behaviours, and procrastination.
-Identifying the cognitive and behavioural factors that maintain difficulties sometimes lead naturally to what we need to do next.
+Identifying the cognitive and behavioural factors that maintain difficulties sometimes leads naturally to what we need to do next.

 Completing a Cost-benefit Analysis

-We need to consider the advantages/benefits against the disadvantages, but this form helps us to break elements down further into a time frame (short and long-term), and also about ourselves and other people.
+We need to consider the advantages/benefits against the disadvantages, but this form helps us to break elements down further into a time frame (short and long-term) and also about ourselves and other people.

 How to Use a Cost-benefit Analysis

-When we decide to do something, we consider many options, sometimes by discussing with friends, sometimes researching the internet, so on and so forth.
+When we decide to do something, we consider many options, sometimes by discussing it with friends, sometimes by researching the internet, and so on and so forth.
 Eventually, we muse over the options, juggle it all up, and we do what feels right.
 It is often useful to consider what information we need to assemble before we start to chew over our options.

 Any research needs to be limited by planning a start time and end time.
 Equally, as you sit down to complete, plan a dedicated stop signal – duration, emotion, time, event.
-If we cannot decide within the time, we should think about who we can consult for advice with this particular problem.
+If we cannot decide within the time, we should think about who we can consult for advice on this particular problem.
 This could be a family friend, work colleague or CBT therapist.

-Equally, if it is not leading to a solution, this can be revealing.
-Usually blocking cognition and behaviours are connected with the endless searching for the perfect solution or needing to know what I don’t know.
-CBT is not a cluster of techniques, but a line of enquiry based on a coherent theoretical conceptualisation and principle that we know is effective.
+Equally, if it does not lead to a solution, this can be revealing.
+Usually, blocking cognition and behaviours are connected with the endless search for the perfect solution or needing to know what I don’t know.
+CBT is not a cluster of techniques but a line of enquiry based on a coherent theoretical conceptualisation and principle that we know is effective.